LutrisLabs/stamp_location_scaper/README.md

 - Structured data with complete category information
 - Geocoded coordinates for all locations
 - Interactive HTML map with all pilgrim stamp locations
+- Clean GeoJSON files with standardized categories for mapping applications

 ## Dependencies